10 min read

 5. Bukit Timah

-It’s an affluent neighbourhood set against the backdrop of Singapore’s natural lush rainforest in the nature reserve with up-market shops, eateries, and grocery stores–and a mix of large landed houses and condominium apartments available for rental.
+Bukit Timah, in the Central part of Singapore, is an affluent neighbourhood set against the backdrop of Singapore’s natural lush rainforest in the nature reserve, with up-market shops, eateries, and grocery stores.
+This is where many expats tend to settle down in Singapore, and there's good reason for it:

-Prestigious local and international schools are also aplenty in the vicinity, so you’ll be spoilt for choice here.
+1. Prestigious local and international schools are also aplenty in the vicinity, so you’ll be spoilt for choice here.

 Best local heartland neighbourhoods for expats in Singapore